EulerProject/EulerX/README_inputwizard.md

 addArt - takes one (or more) input files, and optionally one (or more) files of suggested ISA pairs, and outputs a set of suggested articulation pairs between the groups elements

-p2c - generate a txt file with CleanTax syntax from pairs csv file
+p2c - generates a txt file with CleanTax syntax from pairs csv file

+c2csv - generates a 3 column csv file from a cleanTax file

 SYNOPSIS
 ./addID -i csv_file -i csv_file .... > csv_file